rotatineni/-apexfuture_nonprimitives/README.md

 -- If using Web service callouts, try to bundle all callouts together from the same future method, rather than using a separate future method for each callout.
 -- Conduct thorough testing at scale.
 Test that a trigger enqueuing the @future calls is able to handle a trigger collection of 200 records.
 This helps determine if delays may occur given the design at current and future volumes.
 -- Consider using Batch Apex instead of future methods to process large number of records asynchronously.
 This is more efficient than creating a future request for each record.

+Here are some things to keep in mind when using @future methods:
+-- Methods with the future annotation must be static methods, and can only return a void type.
+-- The specified parameters must be primitive data types, arrays of primitive data types, or collections of primitive data types; future methods can’t take objects as arguments.
+-- Future methods won’t necessarily execute in the same order they are called.
+In addition, it’s possible that two future methods could run concurrently, which could result in record locking if the two methods were updating the same record.
+-- Future methods can’t be used in Visualforce controllers in getMethodName(), setMethodName(), nor in the constructor.
+-- You can’t call a future method from a future method.
+Nor can you invoke a trigger that calls a future method while running a future method.
+See this link (http://blog.jeffdouglas.com/2009/10/02/preventing-recursive-future-method-calls-in-salesforce/) for preventing recursive future method calls.
+-- The getContent() and getContentAsPDF() methods can’t be used in methods with the future annotation.
+-- You’re limited to 50 future calls per Apex invocation, and there’s an additional limit on the number of calls in a 24-hour period.